 Courageous Parents Network is designed to reflect the experience of its founder, Blyth Taylor Lord, and many families since, who have found comfort and confidence in three essential elements of caring for their seriously ill child:

-• A grief counselor who helped the family navigate their grief and cope with their anxieties during Cameron’s life and as they prepared for her death
+- A grief counselor who helped the family navigate their grief and cope with their anxieties during their child’s life and as they prepared for the future

-• Her husband Charlie’s experience witnessing his nephew Hayden’s death five months prior, giving the family a sense of what was forthcoming and how they might anticipate and, eventually, emerge from the fog of their grief
+- Having a sense from others’ experience of what was forthcoming–and how they might anticipate and, eventually, emerge from the fog of their grief

 Our vision is that families feel strengthened and supported by fellow families sharing their lived experience, and by providers offering their expertise and resources, so that this seemingly impossible journey feels possible.

 Education: Providing easily accessible, expertly vetted information and tools that address parents’ psychological and emotional issues, and enable informed decision-making.

 A rich library of original videos, podcasts, guides and reports (to come) are available to families free of charge, 24/7.
 This material helps frame critical, sensitive issues such as working with the medical team, making difficult decisions, caring for the siblings, tending the marriage, coping with grief, and anticipating end of life.